wombleton/gitlaw-nz/acts/N/New Zealand Superannuation and Retirement Income Act 2001.md

     *   (a) that is listed in [Schedule 2][125]; and

-    *   (b) that is not a country with which New Zealand has a reciprocal agreement in force under [section 19][137] of the Social Welfare (Transitional Provisions) Act 1990, which relates to the portability of New Zealand superannuation.
+    *   (b) that is not a country with which New Zealand has a reciprocal agreement in force under [section 19][137] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990, which relates to the portability of New Zealand superannuation.

     (2) The Governor-General may from time to time, by Order in Council, amend [Schedule 2][125] by---